midhlajnazar/update_application/example/README.md

-# update_app_example
+# update_application_example

-Demonstrates how to use the update_app plugin.
+Demonstrates how to use the update_application plugin.

 ## Getting Started